 The website will act as a database of all those from the County who fell during both wars, and will commemorate them on the relevant pages, using whatever whatever information is available on each person to build up a short biography, which will be published on the website along with any available photographs.
 For Towns that I have not yet got a transcript of the War Memorial for, the rolls will be built up purely through information from available sources, namely the Commonwealth War Graves Commission, Soldier’s Died in the Great War, or local newspaper archives.
 I am always grateful for any information or photos that anyone can send in of any of their local War Memorials, as I can use the information in my research and ensure that no-one is missed out.

 To give some idea of the loss of life in both World Wars, over 16 million people were killed in the Great War.
 On the first day of the Battle of the Somme alone (on 1 July 1916) over 60,000 casualties were incurred by the British and Allied forces (Made up of around 19,000 dead, and the remainder wounded or missing).
 During the Second World War, the number of people killed throughout the world was estimated at over 55 million.
 This stupefying figure includes the mass German slaughters of millions of Russian people and the near extinction of the Jewish Race in Europe.

 Estimated Casualty Figures for the County

-This site will run in conjunction with my existing sites, The Carmarthenshire Roll of Honour, and the Ceredigion War Memorial, and will be run in the same way, with a page dedicated to a specific area in Pembrokeshire, and with a separate page to remember the men of each of the big Towns of the County.
+This site will run in conjunction with my existing site, The Carmarthenshire Roll of Honour, and will be run in the same way, with a page dedicated to a specific area in Pembrokeshire, and with a seperate page to remember the men of each of the big Towns of the County.
 Hopefully in this way, all of the casualties of West Wales will eventually be remembered.